-Dan Patrick was elected lieutenant governor of Texas in 2014, winning the general election by almost 20 points, including historic levels of support from women and Hispanic voters.
+Dan Patrick was elected Lt.
+Governor of Texas in 2014, winning the general election by almost 20 points, including historic levels of support from Hispanic voters and women.

-Patrick has been married to his wife Jan, a former schoolteacher, for 41 years.
-They have two children and four grandchildren.
+Lt.
+Governor Patrick has been married to his wife Jan, a former schoolteacher, for 42 years.
+He and Jan have two children, Ryan and Shane and five grandchildren.